About APHL Committees

 APHL committees advance the association's strategic objectives, shaping the future of public health laboratory science, practice and policy in the US and globally.

 APHL committees are highly proactive and forward-focused.
-It's here that the real work of the association is done.
 Through their work, committees shape the future of public health laboratory science, practice and policy.
 A board liaison serves on each committee to facilitate coordination and communication between the board and committees.

 - Biosafety and Biosecurity